The tools of an African witch doctor

 In Europe, I have seen an old woman between the ages of seventy and seventy-five riding a bicycle.
 In Africa, any woman of that age riding a bicycle will be called a witch.

-There was time, a child preacher came on the scene in Ghana.
+There was a time, a child preacher came on the scene in Ghana.
 He preached with passion, giving quotations and references from the Bible.
 At long last, he was called a witch.

 It is time for Africans to eliminate the slavery mentality of accusing people as a witch for their own failures.